fireship-io/fireship.io/hugo/content/lessons/pwa-to-play-store/index.md

    chrome: 72
 ---

-Web developers already have many complex options for converting a JavaScript app to native with tools like React Native, Cordova/Ionic, NativeScript, etc. I've spent many hours thinking about this topic and recently summed up my thoughts about [Hybrid App](https://itnext.io/should-you-use-ionic-4-fa04daebaffd) development, but there's a brand new strategy to add to the list...
-[Trusted Web Activity](https://developers.google.com/web/updates/2019/02/using-twa) (TWA).
+Web developers already have a variety of interesting options for using JavaScript to write native mobile apps with tools like React Native, Cordova/Ionic, NativeScript, just to name a few.
+I've spent many hours brainstorming with clients on this topic and recently summed up my thoughts about [Hybrid App](https://itnext.io/should-you-use-ionic-4-fa04daebaffd) development, but there's a brand new strategy to add to the list...
+[Trusted Web Activities](https://developers.google.com/web/updates/2019/02/using-twa) (TWA).
 The following guide will show you how to covert any progressive web app to an Android App on the Google Play Store.